Chart Color Schemes

 Beaumont - Glen Osmond hosts an older demographic, ranking in the top quartile nationwide

 The median age in Beaumont - Glen Osmond is 43 years, which is significantly higher than Greater Adelaide's average of 39 years and Australia's national average of 38 years.
-Compared to Greater Adelaide, Beaumont - Glen Osmond has a higher proportion of residents aged 15-24 (15.9%), but fewer residents aged 25-34 (6.8%).
+Compared to Greater Adelaide, Beaumont - Glen Osmond has a higher proportion of residents aged 15-24 (15.9%) but fewer residents aged 25-34 (6.8%).
 According to the 2021 Census, the 15-24 age group increased from 12.9% to 15.9%, while the 65-74 age group decreased from 11.6% to 10.4%.
-By 2041, demographic projections indicate significant shifts in Beaumont - Glen Osmond's age structure.
-The 85+ age group is expected to grow by 79%, reaching 473 people from 263.
-Conversely, the 0-4 and 35-44 age groups are projected to decrease in population.
+By 2041, demographic projections show significant shifts in Beaumont - Glen Osmond's age structure, with the 85+ age group expected to grow by 79% (adding 209 people), reaching a total of 473 from 263.
+Conversely, the 0-4 and 35-44 age groups are projected to experience population declines.